barbaracalderon/notes-on-python/English/06_JINJA.md

 Jinja is a templating language built for Python.
-In practical terms, according to Dr. Angela Yu, "it allows us to create the general layout of a blog, the styling and the structure, and replace the content with **dynamic content** that is generatedd each time we load a specific page".
+In practical terms, according to Dr. Angela Yu, "it allows us to create the general layout of a blog, the styling and the structure, and replace the content with **dynamic content** that is generated each time we load a specific page".
 You can find the [Jinja Documentation page here](https://jinja.palletsprojects.com/en/3.1.x/).

 Think of a blog-like website that renders the same layout everywhere you go, but its content changes depending on